leanjs/leanjs/packages/react-router/README.md

 // The name of the composable app is the name of your component,
 // "ReactRouterApp1 in this case.
-// you can pass a different name using the second argument, e.g.
+// you can name it differently using the second argument, e.g.
 // export default createApp(ReactRouterApp1, { appName: "SomeName" });
 ```